highsource/confluence-to-markdown-converter/README.md

 # The idea

 The easiest way to do it seems to be to export pages in the [Confluence Storage Format](https://confluence.atlassian.com/display/DOC/Confluence+Storage+Format) (which is XHTML based, i.e. valid XML) and to transform them into Markdown using XSLT.
-There's a similar tool [available](http://www.amnet.net.au/~ghannington/confluence/wikifier/), but unfortunately it does not produce very good results.
+There's a similar tool [available](http://www.amnet.net.au/~ghannington/confluence/wikifier/), but unfortunately its output is not exactly suitable for GitHub Wikis.

 # Related links

 * [Wikifier](http://www.amnet.net.au/~ghannington/confluence/wikifier/)

-If you need to export your Confluence pages in Markdown format